volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ====================================

 @first boot :
-@li mode AP connection and display config page to set SSID password and server name
+ - mode AP connection and display config page to set SSID password and server name
-@li propose a unic ID for server name to the user@li explain that it will possible to change after
+ - propose a unic ID for server name to the user@li explain that it will possible to change after

 ====================================
 Modes de fonctionnement des prises